marijnbent/obsidian-print/README.md

 You can also add a shortcut to the print action for even quicker access.

+## Getting Started

+The plugin is submitted to enter the community plugin store.
+As the backlog is quite long though, the quickest way to install this plugin is to do it manually.
+Go to the [latest release](https://github.com/marijnbent/obsidian-print/releases/latest) and download the source code.
+To add this plugin to Obsidian, [watch this video](https://www.youtube.com/watch?v=ffGfVBLDI_0).

 ## Settings

 - **Font Size**: Adjust the font sizes through the settings panel.